LeoLaneseEque2/Angular-Signals-Workshop/Slides.md

 --------------------------------------------------------------------------------------------------------------------

-# 🟩 2.
+# 🟦 2.
 The Reactive Mindset shift

+🟨 Angular patterns as the days go by

+🟥 Angular 2–12 days

 > Angular Signals Change the Way We Build Angular Apps